Hierosoft/land_speed_analyzer/doc/development/training-disclosure.md

 tool(s) used:
 - GPT-4-Turbo (Version 4o, chatgpt.com)

-Scope of use: code described in subsections--typically modified by hand to improve logic, variable naming, integration, etc, but in this commit, unmodified.
+Scope of use: code described in subsections--typically modified by hand to improve logic, variable naming, integration, etc.

 ## __init__.py
 - 2025-01-10